Injectivity theorem for pseudo-effective line bundles and its applications: Introduction

 for some $t>0$.
 Let $s$ be a nonzero global section of $M$.
 Then the map

-induced by $\otimes s$ is injective for every $i$, where $\omega_X$ is the canonical bundle of $X$ and $\mathcal J(h)$ is the multiplier ideal sheaf of $h$. \end{theorema}
+induced by $\otimes s$ is injective for every $i$, where $K_X$ is the canonical bundle of $X$ and $\mathcal J(h)$ is the multiplier ideal sheaf of $h$. \end{theorema}

-\begin{rem} Let $L$ be a semipositive line bundle on $X$, that is, it admits a smooth hermitian metric with semipositive curvature.
-If $F\simeq L^{\otimes m}$ and $M\simeq L^{\otimes k}$ for some positive integers $m$ and $k$, then Theorem \ref{f-thmA} recovers the original Enoki injectivity theorem (see \cite[Theorem 0.2]{enoki}). \end{rem}
+\begin{rem} Let $L$ be a semipositive line bundle on $X$, that is, it admits a smooth Hermitian metric with semipositive curvature.
+Let $F= L^{\otimes m}$ and $M= L^{\otimes k}$ for positive integers $m$ and $k$.
+Then we obtain Enoki's original injectivity theorem (see \cite[Theorem 0.2]{enoki}) from Theorem \ref{f-thmA}. \end{rem}

-The proof of Theorem \ref{f-thmA} is an improvement of the arguments in \cite{matsumura4} and is based on a combination of the theory of harmonic integrals and $L^2$-methods for $\dbar$-equations.
-Theorem \ref{f-thmA} looks out of reach of the Hodge theory since we assume nothing on the singularities of $h$.
-If $h$ is smooth on a nonempty Zariski open set, then Theorem \ref{f-thmA} follows from \cite[Theorem 1.2]{fujino-osaka}, which is also analytic.
-Theorem \ref{f-thmA} is very powerful and has many applications although the formulation may look a little bit artificial.
-Indeed, Theorem \ref{f-thmA} can be seen as a generalization not only of Enoki's injectivity theorem but also of the Nadel vanishing theorem.
-In Section \ref{f-sec4}, we will explain how to reduce Demailly's original formulation of the Nadel vanishing theorem (see Theorem \ref{f-thm1.4} below) to Theorem \ref{f-thmA} for the reader's convenience.
+In the case of $M=F$, Theorem \ref{f-thmA} has been proved in \cite{matsumura4} under the assumption $\sup_{X}|s|_{h} < \infty$.
+This assumption is a natural condition to guarantee that the multiplication map $\times s$ is well-defined.
+However, for our applications in this paper, we need to formulate Theorem \ref{f-thmA} for a different $(M, h_{M})$ from $(F, h)$.
+This formulation, which may look slightly artificial, is quite powerful and can produce applications, but raises a new difficulty in the proof: the set of points $x \in X$ with $\nu(h,x)>0$ is not necessarily contained in a proper Zariski closed set, although such a situation was excluded in \cite{matsumura4} thanks to the assumption $\sup_{X}|s|_{h} < \infty$, where $\nu(h,x)$ denotes the Lelong number of the local weight of $h$ at $x$.
+Compared to \cite{matsumura4}, Theorem \ref{f-thmA} is novel in the technique to overcome this difficulty (see Section \ref{f-sec5} for the technical details), and further, it will be generalized to certain noncompact manifolds along with other techniques (see \cite{matsumura5}).
+Note that Theorem \ref{f-thmA} can be seen as a generalization not only of Enoki's injectivity theorem but also of the Nadel vanishing theorem.
+In Section \ref{x-sec4}, we will explain how to reduce Demailly's original formulation of the Nadel vanishing theorem (see Theorem \ref{f-thm1.4} below) to Theorem \ref{f-thmA} for the reader's convenience.

 \begin{thm}[{Nadel vanishing theorem due to Demailly:~\cite[Theorem 4.5]{demailly-numerical}}] Let $V$ be a smooth projective variety equipped with a K\"ahler form $\omega$.
-Let $L$ be a holomorphic line bundle on $V$ and let $h_L$ be a singular hermitian metric on $L$ such that $\sqrt{-1}\Theta_{h_L}(L)\geq \varepsilon \omega$ for some $\varepsilon >0$.
+Let $L$ be a holomorphic line bundle on $V$ and let $h_L$ be a singular Hermitian metric on $L$ such that $\sqrt{-1}\Theta_{h_L}(L)\geq \varepsilon \omega$ for some $\varepsilon >0$.
 Then

-for every $i>0$, where $\omega_V$ is the canonical bundle of $V$ and $\mathcal J(h_L)$ is the multiplier ideal sheaf of $h_L$. \end{thm}
+for every $i>0$, where $K_V$ is the canonical bundle of $V$ and $\mathcal J(h_L)$ is the multiplier ideal sheaf of $h_L$. \end{thm}